 What is clearer, though, is that the Realm of Chaos draft contained rules for Chaos champions (including undead champions).
 These rules encompassed the random generation of champions, their retinue and their potential degeneration into Chaos Spawn.
 There were rules for “role-playing” Chaos champions, though given the scant detail in WFB1‘s role-playing rules, they may not have extended far beyond basic character advancement.

 There was also treatment of Chaos attributes.
 This was an expanded version of the ‘Mark of Chaos’ article from the first Citadel Compendium.
 It seems at this stage Chaos attributes were considered to include both afflictions and special powers.
 There is no mention of a system for Chaos gifts, and I infer none probably existed at this point.

 Various magic items were covered.
-Rune weapons were described.
-Ultimately they would not appear in Realm of Chaos, but in Forces of Fantasy.
-Hellblades of Khorne were included.
-But there were no Chaos weapons or armour.
+Rune weapons were described, though ultimately they would not appear in Realm of Chaos, but in Forces of Fantasy.
+There were no Chaos weapons or armour.
 Instead there were demon weapons and demon shields.
 The latter had already appeared in ‘Chaos Marauders’ (August 1983):

 A Demonshield must bear an accurate rendering of a particular demon, the demon’s name is then inscribed on the shield in a secret place and manner, and the shield will protect its bearer from sorcerous assault to some extent.